-The film program balances instruction in creating films and videos with courses in film history, aesthetics, and cultural criticism.
+The film studies major balances instruction in creating films and videos with courses in film history, aesthetics, and cultural criticism.
 We offer numerous hands-on opportunities on-campus for you to put into practice what you’ve learned.

 Classes are small and conducted in a supportive atmosphere.
 They emphasize personal, creative development, and technical mastery.